Johan consults limited logo

 Data Protection Bill: Know It Guidelines, Objectives and Penalties

-In recent times, Nigerian businesses have been fighting a battle against data threats of all kinds.
-And the odds are not in their favor.
-In 2021, 71% of Nigerian firms were hit by ransomware.
-Small and medium businesses have it even worse.
-Phishing attacks on SMEs grew by 87% in 2022 , compared to 37% in 2021.
+In recent times, Nigerian businesses have engaged in a losing battle against data threats of all kinds: phishing attacks, malware, ransomware, etc. As proof, statistics reveal that in 2021, 71% of Nigerian firms were hit by ransomware, and small and medium businesses have it even worse.
+Additionally, phishing attacks on SMEs grew by 87% in 2022, compared to 37% in 2021.

-These attacks had terrible consequences.
-Scams, impersonations, and loss of privacy became the norm.
-All these discouraged foreign organizations from investing seriously in the country.
+These attacks had terrible consequences as scams, impersonations, and loss of privacy became the norm.
+This situation discouraged foreign organisations from investing seriously in the country.

 The Director of Research and Development, Mr. John Dumesi, said, “Part of the findings and key threat trends we discovered are that data protection policies, enforcement, and disclosure practices are grossly lagging; there is a surge in corporate phishing attacks.”

-It was obvious that Nigeria needed a strong data protection policy.
-In 2023, a data protection bill was passed by the Nigerian government and in this article, you’ll learn what the Data Protection Bill means for Nigerians.
+It became obvious that Nigeria needed a strong data protection policy, and in 2023, a data protection bill was passed by the Nigerian government.
+In this article, you’ll learn what the Data Protection Bill means for Nigerians.

-The data protection bill for 2023 came on the heels of the NDPR (Nigerian Data Protection Regulation).
-Eventually, the NDPR was replaced by NDPA (Nigerian Data Protection Act), due to insufficient policies and weak enforcement.
+The data protection bill for 2023 came on the heels of the NDPR (Nigerian Data Protection Regulation). which was replaced due to insufficient policies and weak enforcement.

 Establishment of the Nigerian Data Protection Commission (NDPC)

-According to Section 7 of the bill, the NDPC is to:
+According to Section 7 of the bill, the NDPC was established to:

-2. Ensure the use of technological and organizational data protection measures.
+• Ensure the use of technological and organisational data protection measures.

-3. Foster the development of personal data protection technologies in accordance with recognized international good practices and applicable international law.
+• Foster the development of personal data protection technologies in accordance with recognised international good practices and applicable international law.

 Data Processing Guidelines